-Equivalent circuits can be obtained from the literature or can be visualized by microwave engineers through their understanding of and expertise with microwave components.
-We believe that, though simple, they have advantages over blackbox modeling of microwave components since they embody physical characteristics (at least at low frequencies) of the actual components.
-A shortcoming is that those equivalent circuits may not be accurate at high frequencies due to dispersion.
+Equivalent circuits can be obtained from the literature or can be visualized by microwave engineers through their understanding and expertise of microwave components.
+We believe that, though simple, they have advantages over black-box modeling of microwave components since they embody physical characteristics (at least at low frequencies) of the actual components.
+A shortcoming is that those equivalent circuits may fail to give good accuracy at high frequencies due to dispersion.
 We address dispersive effects by introducing the frequency dependency into the elements of the equivalent circuits.

 II.
-FREQUENCY-INDEPENDENT EMPIRICAL MODELS
+FREQUENCY INDEPENDENT EMPIRICAL MODELS (FIEM)

 Consider a microwave component modeled by a fine model (typically a full-wave EM simulator) and a circuit model (empirical model).
 We assume that the topology of the equivalent circuit is known but the empirical formulas of their elements are to be determined.
-This concept is shown in Figure 1.
-The vector x_f is an n-dimensional vector representing the parameters of the microwave component and ω is the frequency.
-The vectors \boldsymbol{R}{f} and \boldsymbol{R}{c} represent the fine and circuit model responses, respectively.
-The development of the FIEM is shown in Figure 2.
-The vector y is an l-dimensional vector representing the empirical formulas of the elements of the circuit model.
-Applying dimensional analysis [4, 5] the vector y becomes a function of an n_r -dimensional vector x_r ($n_r < n$), which we call the reduced input parameter vector (we will show in the examples how to construct this vector).
-We approximate ythrough artificial neural networks [1, 2] or multivariable rational functions [3] in a certain region of parameters and frequency as
+This concept is shown in Fig. 1.
+The vector \mathbf{x}f is an n-dimensional vector representing the parameters of the microwave component and $\boldsymbol{\omega}$ is the frequency.
+The vectors \mathbf{R}f and \mathbf{R}c represent the fine and circuit model responses, respectively.
+The development of the FIEM is shown in Fig. 2.
+The vector \mathbf{y} is an l-dimensional vector representing the empirical formulas of the elements of the circuit model.
+Applying dimensional analysis [4,5] the vector y becomes a function of an n_r -dimensional vector x_r ($n_r < n$), which we call the reduced input parameter vector (we will show in the examples how to construct this vector).
+We approximate y through artificial neural network [1, 2] or multivariable rational functions [3] in a certain region of parameters and frequency as where w is a set of unknown parameters.
+The set w is evaluated by solving the optimization problem where $\| \|$ is a suitable norm, N is the total number of training points, M is the number of frequency points per frequency sweep and e{ii} is an error vector given by